sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 3/22/2023 18:09 PT_
+_Updated 3/23/2023 17:37 PT_

 v8.0 has completed 7 day rollout on iOS.
 QA on Android v8.0 is underway.
-Since many issues have been passed back from QA, the new ETA for the Android release is March 27th.
+Since many issues have been passed back from QA, the new ETA for the Android release is March 27th or 28th.
+Development on v8.1 has begun.

 ***